Agent swarms: cooperation and coordination under stringent communications constraint: Introduction

 In this work we focus on scenarios in which the drones (hereafter \emph{agents}) must act in the extreme limit of minimal information sharing.
-This is most easily represented as situations where communications must be restricted in order to maintain \emph{stealth}, since each transmission might be detected by some adversarial listener\footnote{Note that a restricted transmission-power budget, or communications which are somehow slow or inconvenient can also provide similar constraints.}.
-This is the opposite of typical scenarios, where information sharing and other communications are considered as ``free'', so that each agent almost automatically has an excellent knowledge as to the state of the swarm, or at least some coordinating agent or supervisor has such information with which to efficiently direct swarm operations.
+This is most easily represented as situations where communications must be restricted in order to maintain \emph{stealth}.
+This is the opposite of typical scenarios, where information sharing and other communications are considered as ``free''.
+In such a typical scenario, each agent almost automatically has an excellent knowledge as to the state of the swarm, or at least some coordinating agent or supervisor has such information with which to efficiently direct swarm operations.
+It should be noted that this ``cooperation under communications constraint'' is a different problem to \emph{control} under communications constraint \cite{Jain-SV-2003cdc,Tatikonda-M-2004tac}.

-In such minimal information cases we should no longer talk of what an agent ``knows'', since that unhelpfully implies a likely misleading degree of accuracy; but instead what it ``believes'', since that implies an appropriate degree of doubt and uncertainty.
+In the minimal information cases we consider in this paper we should no longer talk of what an agent ``knows'', since that unhelpfully suggests a likely misleading degree of accuracy; but instead what it ``believes'', since that implies an appropriate degree of doubt and uncertainty.
 Although up to date and accurate information might be received in any new message just received, since communications will be sparse, we need to keep in mind that this will nevertheless become less reliable as time passes.

-What this means in practice is that many of the typical treatments of swarm activities as given above (e.g. \cite{Haider-NJJBK-2022mdpi,Bekmezcia-ST-2013ahn}) become secondary problems to the fundamental issue \cite{CEME-DASA-2022}: i.e. how well does each agent know where the others are, so that it might in principle send a message, and what tactics should it use to maximise the accuracy of its beliefs, whilst minimising its exposure to adversarial action?
-A game theory problem here is that any agent gains no new information by sending a message, and such transmissions only expose it to more risk.
-Instead, remaining silent might allow it to risklessly accumulate information from the transmissions of others -- except that if all agents do this, the swarm cannot behave coherently; a not dissimilar situation to an inverse tragedy of the commons \cite{Diekert-2012s}.
+What this means in practice is that many of the typical treatments of swarm activities as given above (e.g. \cite{Haider-NJJBK-2022mdpi,Bekmezcia-ST-2013ahn,Rejeb-ART-2022cea,Benarbia-K-2022mdpi,Kucharczyk-H-2021rse,Stodola-NFVTBPNS-2022mesa,Horyna-BWAHFS-2023ar,Brambilla-FBD-2013si,Roldan-CB-2018icirs}) become secondary problems to the fundamental issue \cite{CEME-DASA-2022}: i.e. how well does each agent know where the others are, so that it might send a message, and what tactics should it use to maximise the accuracy of its beliefs, whilst minimising its exposure to adversarial action?
+A game theory \cite{GeckilAnderson-AGAME,Farooqui-N-2016casm} problem arises here because an agent gains no new information by sending a message, but such transmissions only expose it to more risk.
+Instead, remaining silent might allow agents to risklessly accumulate information from the transmissions of others -- except that if all agents do this, the swarm cannot behave coherently. {The situation is a comparable} to an inverse tragedy of the commons \cite{Diekert-2012s}.